Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-The reason no one has found tupacs and notorious bigs killers are because it was Jayesh who killed them
+Jayesh once acquired two Harley-Davidsons by Karate-chopping a muscle car in half.

-Updated on: [27/2/2025]
+Updated on: [28/2/2025]
 <!-- #jokeEnd -->